Skip to main content

 • Northern Ireland Ombudsman

-• a test is cancelled for any reason within its control and the notification given is less than one clear working day for vehicle tests and three clear working days for driving tests
+• a test is cancelled for any reason within its control and the notification given is less than the proper notice - four hours for private car / light goods vehicles or one clear working day for other vehicle tests and three clear working days for driving tests

 • your vehicle is damaged on, or in, DVA property and the Agency is found to be negligent